brechtm/rinohtype/doc/index.rst

-..
-RinohType documentation master file, created by sphinx-quickstart on Sat Jan 31 16:06:11 2015.
+.. rinohtype documentation master file, created by sphinx-quickstart on Sat Jan 31 16:06:11 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.